Francesco Bardi: Loan to Frosinone

 On 28 January 2016, Bardi was signed with a 6-month loan from Serie A club Frosinone.
 He is the second goalkeeper after Nicola Leali.
 On 1 May, Bardi made his debut for Frosinone in a 3–3 away draw against Milan, in this match he save a penalty from Mario Balotelli.
 One week later he play in the last match of Serie A in 1–0 home defeat against Sassuolo.

 He followed the club, relegated to Serie B, which loaned him to Frosinone for another season, with an option to sign him outright.
 On 13 August he made played his first game of the season in the third round of Coppa Italia in a 2–0 away defeat against Pescara.
 On 27 August, Bardi played his first Serie B match for Frosinone in a 2–0 home win over Virtus Entella.

 The loan was renewed again on 13 July 2017.

 Bologna and later years

 On 17 July 2021, he signed with Serie A club Bologna.

 After two seasons as a reserve keeper and only three league appearances with Bologna, in 2023 Bardi signed for Serie B club Reggiana.
 In 2025, after being released from his contract, he signed for fellow Serie B club Palermo.
+On 2 January 2026, Bardi was loaned by Mantova, with a conditional obligation to buy.